 The other thing you’ll notice with the new Max is that it’s a lot more stable and that’s because we have paid a lot of attention to the BB drop.
 For many years we have gone from 19mm to 22mm to 25mm width tyres.
 Now we are at 25-plus tyres.
 During this time no one ever paid any attention to the BB.
 In effect, the bikes have been rising higher off the ground.
 Now we are bringing it back down and this is the result of two companies with similar thinking.
 You’ll feel like you are sticking to the ground, especially when you are going around corners.

 We’ll be putting the all-new Izalco Max through its paces over the coming months and publishing our thoughts in a coming edition of Cyclist.
-Ensure you never miss an issue and subscribe today for just $59.
+Ensure you never miss an issue and subscribe today from just $59.